keshav137/ocr_analytics/README.md

 User can compare analytic values across different businesses (by opening this app in multiple tabs and picking different filters).

+These minutely analytics are updated every 5 mins and hourly analytics are updated every 1 hour, which is reflected in the charts.

 ## Part 5

 To scale this setup, I would use a NoSQL database to store the document records, since it can be easily scaled horizontally to multiple nodes and support extensive number of reads and writes.
 The current setup does perform well for 500,000 records added per day but cost of scaling this SQL db would be higher than that of scaling a NoSQL db horizontally.